TRUBDUBZ/Networking/OSItcpIP.md

 7. Application Layer

-    - The application that the user interfaces with(Ex. web browsers adn email clients etc...)
+    - The application that the user interfaces with(web browsers, email clients etc..)

 - The OSI model has 7 layers while the TCP/IP has 4 Layers